 At the present moment, for many travelers around the world Europe is one of the easiest places to visit in terms of red tape and travel paper work.
 There are different categories of visitor to Europe, divided into two lists: the first refers to citizens who are eligible to travel to Europe by requesting a travel visa and the second refers to those citizens who have the right to enter and travel around Europe without a visa nor any type of travel authorization.

-After various health and security threats that have shown the fragility of some border controls, the EU has announced that it will now be introducing a registry system for travelers entering Europe from 2021.
+After various health and security threats that have shown the fragility of some border controls, the EU has announced that it will now be introducing a registry system for travelers entering Europe from late 2022 onwards.
 This scheme will be similar to the US ESTA or Australian eTA which have been functioning well for several years to improve immigration control at ports of entry.

 This new visa waiver for European travel is to be known as ETIAS: the European Travel Information and Authorisation System.